Aida Badić: Early life and gymnastics career

 Aida was a national all-around champion from 1995 to 2003.
 Her international career began in 1996, when she competed at the Snowflake Gymnastics Cup in New York City, where she placed fifth in the all-around and third on floor, which was a big success back then.
 Aida's good results continued with forthcoming competitions such as International Tournament "Stjepan Boltižar" where she won a number of medals from 1997 to 2003.

 In 1999, she took part in the strong and well-known Austrian International Competition "Alpen-Adria Cup" in Klagenfurt, where she won third place in the all-around competition reaching a score of 33.500 (Old FIG-Code).

 Later on, in 2000, she won a silver medal at the Belgian Cup, held in Malmedy, scoring 35.315.
 As well as the previous competition in Slovenia, this tournament was only a check for the European Championships, going to be held that year in Paris, France.
-There, she placed 55th (out of 114 gymnasts) with the result of 31.186 and once again proved to be the best Croatian gymnast at the time.
+There, she placed 55th (out of 114 gymnasts) with the result of 1386.